Special Educational Needs at Silverstone CE Primary School

 Complaints about our SEND provision

-We urge parents / carers with any concerns regarding the SEND policy or the provision made for their child to speak to the academy as soon as possible and, in the first instance, to the class teacher or the SENCO.
+We urge parents / carers with any concerns regarding the SEND policy or the provision made for their child to speak to the school as soon as possible and, in the first instance, to the class teacher or the SENCO.
 If parents / carers feel their child's needs are still not being met they should make an appointment to see the Headteacher.
 If concerns are still unresolved parents / carers may wish to engage with PDET’s Complaints policy procedures.

 NB - any issue relating to statutory SEN assessments should be pursued with the relevant Local Authority and not via PDET’s Complaints policy.
 If parents / carers require further advice / support, they should use the local Information, Advice and Support Service for Special Educational Needs and Disability SENDIASS: